TranslucentTB/TranslucentTB/README.md

   - **Normal**: Regular Windows style. (as if TranslucentTB was not running)
   - **Opaque**: Tinted taskbar, without transparency.
   - **Clear**: Tinted taskbar.
   - **Blur**: Will make the taskbar slightly blurred.
+Windows 10 and Windows 11 build 22000 only.
   - **Acrylic**: Will give the taskbar an appearance similar to Microsoft's Fluent Design guidelines.
 - **Dynamic** modes (these can be used together and each of them provides a taskbar state and color you can customize):
+  - **Visible window**: Will change the taskbar to a different appearance if a window is currently open on the desktop.
-  - **Dynamic Windows**: Will change the taskbar to a different appearance if a window is currently maximised or visible.
+  - **Maximized window**: Will change the taskbar to a different appearance if a window is currently maximised.
-  - **Dynamic Start Menu**: Will change the taskbar appearance when the start menu is opened.
+  - **Start opened**: Will change the taskbar appearance when the start menu is opened.
-  - **Dynamic Cortana**: Will change the taskbar appearance when Cortana (or the search menu if Cortana is disabled) is open.
+  - **Search opened**: Will change the taskbar appearance when the search menu (previously Cortana) is open.
-  - **Dynamic Timeline**: Will change the taskbar apperance when the Timeline is open.
+  - **Task View opened**: Will change the taskbar apperance when the Task View (previously Timeline) is open.
-- Ability to **show or hide the Aero Peek button** depending on the currently active dynamic mode.
+- On Windows 10, ability to **show or hide the Aero Peek button** depending on the currently active dynamic mode.
+- On Windows 11, Ability to **show or hide the taskbar line** depending on the currently active dynamic mode.

 You can see it in action [here](https://gfycat.com/TidyFelineCrownofthornsstarfish) (short) and [here](https://gfycat.com/ConsciousCriminalDassie) (longer).

 ## Download

-You can download the program for free from the [Microsoft Store](https://www.microsoft.com/store/apps/9PF4KZ2VN4W9) and take advantage of its features like background auto-updates and settings sync.
+You can download the program for free from the [Microsoft Store](https://www.microsoft.com/store/apps/9PF4KZ2VN4W9) and take advantage of its features like background auto-updates.

-If you prefer a classical download, you can do so [via the releases tab](https://github.com/TranslucentTB/TranslucentTB/releases).
+Alternatively, you can download `TranslucentTB.appinstaller` [via the releases tab](https://github.com/TranslucentTB/TranslucentTB/releases) and open it to install the app.

+A portable version of the app is also available [on GitHub releases](https://github.com/TranslucentTB/TranslucentTB/releases) as `TranslucentTB.zip`, but this version only works on Windows 11.

 If you want to get the latest bleeding edge build, you can grab it over at the [Azure Pipelines page](https://dev.azure.com/sylve0n/TranslucentTB/_build?definitionId=4).
 Note that these build may not work, or include features that are partially complete.
 Use at your own risk.